 “Course you are, honey.”
 The woman flashed his wife a seductive smile.
 “Always a discount for pretty ladies on the side.”

-Between the proposition out of nowhere and Tokio’s frank response, Saitou found himself at an unprecedented loss for words.
+Between the proposition out of nowhere and Tokio’s frank response, Saitou found himself at a loss for words.
 He probably appeared every bit as nonplussed as Sano did; the latter had caught up just in time to hear his friend’s unusual offer, and apparently was taken as much by surprise as Saitou was.
 Now, consciously avoiding meeting Saitou’s eyes, he took the last step forward to seize his woman by the arm and drag her away.

 “What the fuck do you think you’re doing?” he demanded as they went.
 They were moving rapidly out of earshot, so Saitou only caught part of the woman’s response, and even less of Sano’s subsequent statement.